Economy of Scotland: Construction

 Scotland builds around 21,000 to 22,000 new homes per year, about 1% of its existing dwelling stock.
 According to Property Wire, the number of new homes built in Scotland during 2018 reached over 20,000 for the first time in a decade, a rise of 15% in the previous year, official data indicates that the number of new homes built in Scotland were up 15% year-on-year.
 In 2019 there were 21,805 new homes built according to the 'Housing Statistics for Scotland Quarterly Update', published on 10 March 2020.

-The home building industry in Scotland directly and indirectly contributed around £5 billion to the Scottish economy in 2006 – about 2% of GDP – greater than that of higher profile industries such as agriculture, fishing, electronics and tourism.
+The Scottish construction industry contributes £8.5 billion in revenue for the economy and supports in excess of 175,000 jobs across the sector as reported in 2021.
 The net value of new building and repairs, maintenance and improvements combined is just under £11.6 billion, which is about 4.5% of Scottish GDP.

 Tertiary and service industries

 Financial services

 Edinburgh was ranked 15th in the list of world financial centres in 2007, but fell to 37th in 2012, following damage to its reputation, and in 2015 was ranked 71st out of 84.
 Big financial institutions such as The Royal Bank of Scotland, the Bank of Scotland, Scottish Widows and Standard Life all have a presence in the city.

 Centred primarily on the cities of Edinburgh and Glasgow, the financial services industry in Scotland grew by over 35% between 2000 and 2005.
 The financial services sector employs around 95,000 people and generates £7bn or 7% of Scotland's GDP.

-By 2020, Edinburgh was ranked 17th in the world for its financial services sector, and 6th in Western Europe, according to the Global Financial Services Centres Index.
+By 2020, Edinburgh was ranked the 13th largest financial centre internationally and the 4th largest in Europe in 2020.